andreimarcu/linx-server/README.md

 Deployment
 ----------
-A suggetsed deployment is running nginx in front of linx-server serving through fastcgi.
+A suggested deployment is running nginx in front of linx-server serving through fastcgi.
 An example configuration:
 ```
 server {